cmdviegas/hadoop-spark/README.md

   * File uploads via the HDFS WebUI are currently not functional (Docker limitation due to port forwarding);
   * Hostname links in Spark/YARN WebUI are unresponsive (Docker limitation due to port forwarding);
   * HDFS capacity information is inaccurate (Docker limitation).

+#### 28/05/2025
+- :wrench: Refactored `services.sh` for better performance on managing services;
+- :wrench: Minor fixes and optimizations.

 #### 24/05/2025
 - :sparkles: All confguration files for Hadoop and Spark located in the `config_files` folder are now bind-mounted into the containers at their respective destination directories.
 This allows you to edit these files externally, and any changes will automatically apply across all containers (just restart them after any change).
 Due to this change, resource variables are no longer in the `.env` file.
 You can use `services.sh` `[start|stop]` to restart cluster services;